AvNav-Android

 UsbConnection

-AvNav will get activated when an USB device is connected.
+AvNav will get activated when an USB device is connected (if you enabled this in the settings).
 Typically it makes sense to start AvNav first and afterwards connect the USB device.
 This way you can allow permanent access to the USB device for AvNav.
 AvNav will immediately start up the configuration dialog for the newly connected device.

 Parameter Description default